Understanding Estimated Development Cost in NSW: A Comprehensive Guide

 The report should be dated 30 days before the Development Application (DA) submission.

-Preparation by Qualified Surveyor
+Preparation by a Qualified Surveyor

 The report should be prepared by a qualified quantity surveyor who is a member of a relevant professional body (e.g., AIQS, RICS).